 Many companies come to us looking to tracking their inventory in real-time.
 They want to pull up a map and see where everything is.
 There are two ways to do this:

 Last scanned GPS position: With this model, the asset only requires a simple barcode rather than a powered tag.
 The GPS location is collected by a mobile device when the barcode is scanned by a person.
-This allows knowing where the asset was the last time that someone scanned it.
+This kind of GPS equipment tracking allows someone to know where the asset was the last time that someone scanned it.

 Active GPS Tags

-The benefits of choosing Active GPS tags include:
+The benefits of choosing Active GPS Asset Tracking include: